rahathossain690/Nobackchat/README.md

 # Nobackchat
 Simple REST API Backend for chat application built with MongoDB and Node.js.

-# To use
+## To use
 1. Install node and npm.
-2. Clone / Fork this project and install dependencies via `npm install`
+2. Clone / Fork this project and install dependencies via command `npm install`

 # End points
+## Sign-up